sturnberg/OCS-Docs/Content_Portal/Documentation/DataIngress/OMF_Ingress_Subscriptions.md

 Subscription Id for the Subscription to be updated.

 ### Body
-A Subscription object.
+A subscription object.
 The ``Id`` property should match the ``subscriptionId`` in the route.

 ### Returns
-The Subscription object that was updated.
+The subscription object that was updated.

-## `Update Subscriptions Access Control List`
+## `Update subscriptions access control list`
-Update the default Access Control List for new Subscriptions.
+Update the default Access Control List for new subscriptions.

 ### Request
 ``PUT api/v1/tenants/{tenantId}/namespaces/{namespaceId}/accesscontrol/subscriptions``